top of page

 Home: Quote

-The lower section of the wooden shutter is decorated with what appears to be stylized centipedes, a powerful protective symbol that sometimes appear in the sacred cloths known as pua kumbu
+The lower section of the wooden shutter is decorated with what appears to be stylized centipedes, a powerful protective symbol that sometimes appear in the sacred cloths known as pua kumbu.

 Home: Quote